CRMSS Tutors

 Back to topThe Tallis Scholars, Sixteen, Gabrieli Consort, Stile Antico

-Tom Castle will be a tutor at: CRMSS Ontario 2023
+Tom will be a tutor at: CRMSS Ontario 2025

 As a teacher Tom has worked in both a classroom and peripatetic capacity.
 He is currently a singing teacher at the Royal Ballet School and also combines this with accompanying the students for examinations and concerts.
 He is the vocal coach for the Collegiate Church of St Peter’s Wolverhampton and regularly trains the choristers and choral scholars there.
 Recently he was part of a project to bring classical music to children from disadvantaged backgrounds, involving various week-long projects that culminated in a concert in the Rose Theatre, Whitehaven.